MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 In Figure 5 these runs have been grouped to scratch and pretrained.
 It can be seen that throughout the training pretrained models perform considerably better than models trained from scratch.
 Figure 6 further confirms this with the final mAP scores for each run.
 Here, the best pretrained run has the learning rate of 0.001 and a mAP of 0.56, while the best scratch run has a learning rate of  0.005 and a mAP of 0.45.
-This is a difference of 0.11 mAP and shows that it is highly benefitial to use pretrained models, even though the natural MS COCO dataset is very different to the medical Node21 dataset.
+This is a difference of 0.11 mAP and shows that it is highly benefitial to use pretrained models, even though the natural MS COCO dataset is very different to the non-natural Node21 dataset.

 #### Figure 4: Scratch vs Pretrained - runs
 <div align="center">